-Students need to register for the test by the UCAS application deadline in mid-October.
-All students sit the test on the same day each year, normally in early November.
-Results are automatically fed through to relevant medical schools to which the student has applied.
+There are two registration deadlines.
+You need to register in August to sit the test in September or register in October to sit the test in November.
+Students sit the test on the same day in September or late October/early November.
+Results are sent directly to the medical schools that students have indicated they are applying to.
 Check the current dates on the website.